jairus-kope/gpterm/README.md

   For the best experience a terminal with a **dark** background theme is recommended. (*Like the one provided by [iTerm](https://iterm2.com/)*)

-  If you are using a light background terminal start gpterm with the following flag:
+  However, if you are using a light background terminal start gpterm with the following flag:

   `--theme light`